mrfr05t/Mr.Peter/README.md

  - Change the app icon
  - Generate new GUID
  - Changes all the variables
- - Obfuscate the code using Using [Obfuscar](https://github.com/obfuscar/obfuscar)
+ - Obfuscate the code using [Obfuscar](https://github.com/obfuscar/obfuscar)
  - Change the Assembly information

  ## Donation: